 Often times, we need to search our heart during those times we are trying to endure brokenness.
 We need to see if we are holding on to things that we were not called to hold.
 So often we try to control things, and inevitably we just make things worse and at best just delay Him being able to mend us.

 Revive means to restore life, fresh energy, strength and interest.
 When we are able to move past our brokenness, we will find a life awaiting us that is more than just enduring.
-When you decide to live again, and allow the Lord to bring healing to your heart and spirit, He can restore life to your soul.
+When you decide to live again, and allow the Lord’s healing to be received by your heart and spirit, He restores life to your soul.
 It might not look like you think it will, but it will not disappoint if you let Him revive you.
 You will find a joy that you did not have before as He strengthens you.
 You will find fresh energy that He brings to areas of your life.
 You will find new interests and passions that will help you to live again.

 We all go through seasons, but if your season is lasting longer than you feel you can endure, spend some time in prayer and self reflection asking if there is something that you are holding on to that is keeping you from healing.
 If you find it, surrender it by letting it go to Him, let Him mend that area.